Richard Dragon: Post-Crisis on Infinite Earths

 The chair had not been just a charade, however.
 Richard revealed that he had allowed himself to be handicapped as part of his own learning process, going on to state "I was a teacher then.
 I am about to become something else.
 So I discard that option".
 The city had truly degenerated by this point with all pretense of law and order long lost.
 Richard, who had thought his studies had put him beyond such things, found himself shocked and horrified by the actions of people in Hub City.
 For example, a man was using a dead baby to try and beg for 'milk money'.
 When Richard and the others uncovered this, he tossed the body into a nearby trash can.

 Dragon wordlessly met Lady Shiva, who had arrived on the outskirts of Hub City in the helicopter that was to take Sage and Dragon away - she wished to go toward and enjoy the chaos that Sage and Richard were rejecting.
 Shiva uses force and threats to ensure the pilot would do what she wishes.

 Richard would next appear as sensei to Oracle, helping her to see past her own wheelchair-related limitations.
 Dragon spends months training her in escrima, the Philippine art of stick fighting, a martial art she could use despite her wheelchair.

 Not long after that, the masked heroine Huntress became the main suspect in a series of murders.
 Realizing that her headstrong nature would likely mean her death this time, The Question saved her from her many pursuers (including the police and Batman), and took her to Richard Dragon.
 Seeing many similarities between her and The Question, Dragon helped teach the adventuress to control her anger and "slow down".

-After Huntress joined the Birds of Prey, Richard Dragon aided her in fighting the Twelve Brothers in Silk, an Asian martial arts squad that provided protection to a major heroin distributor.
+After Huntress joined the Birds of Prey, Richard Dragon aided her in fighting the Twelve Brothers in Silk, an Asian martial arts squad that protected a major heroin distributor.